puppetlabs/workshop-bolt-compliance/exercises/02-downloading-the-bolt-project.md

 - Open a shell and change to that directory.

-Run `bolt task show` to verify you have tasks that start with `boltshop::`.
+Run `bolt task show` to verify you have tasks that start with `compliance::`.

 *Note: If you are using PowerShell, make sure your boltshop path is respecting case sensitivity.*